slawtul/hamster/README.md

     <img src="data/screenshots/github/prefs_win.png" alt="Screenshot">
 </p>

-## Open / Restore app with custom keybinding
+## Open / Restore app with Elementary OS custom keybinding

 Inside `hamster/data` folder there is a `run_hamster.sh` file which you can bind to custom shortcut.
 I recommend a `ALT+V` key combination.